PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 reshape-only duplicate-fanout and singleton-channel occurrences.
 The explicit no-layout efficiency fixture retains one graph-index build.
 Focused, architecture, pass-efficiency, core, and TensorFlow-import-blocked suites pass.

+The gate-layout cluster is now characterized without production changes.
+Its keyword-only `include_mixed_attention=True` policy selects eight full-policy owners or seven required owners under one main-model scope.
+One direct caller explicitly selects the reduced policy; the attention-recovery context stores the same helper as an argument-free callback, thereby selecting the default full policy.
+Focused contracts freeze the exact optional guard, complete owner contracts and order, default, direct boundary, callback identity, and empty callback arguments.
+The eventual phase should expose required/full stable-ID sequences while retaining the historical helper as both delegate and callback.